kevinnardelli/etch-a-sketch/README.md

 ## Description

 This project is created to apply the knowledge of DOM manipulation and arrays learned in The Odin Project Foundations course.
-This is a browser version of the Etch-A-Sketch toy, which currently has features to customize the number of cells per side, color cells black, a mode to paint cells with random colors and an eraser mode.
+This is a browser version of the Etch-A-Sketch toy, which currently has features to customize the number of cells per side, color cells black, a mode to paint cells with random colors, a shader mode and an eraser mode.
 To use it, simply select the number of cells per side and the mode you want and hover the mouse over the grid.

 ## Getting Started